FracTracker Alliance Environmental Health Fellowship

 This paid, remote fellowship will provide a graduate student with the opportunity to deepen their academic understanding of environmental issues affecting the heavily-fracked region of Southwestern Pennsylvania.
-The fellow will work in close collaboration with their FracTracker supervisor and their academic advisor.
+The fellow will work in close collaboration with their FracTracker supervisor and their academic advisor (if applicable).

 Eligibility: Current graduate students